Ideas for international airlines during and beyond the crisis

 Gradually, the regional airports will follow suit and will mainly be oriented towards the concepts of the large hubs.
 However, it is possible that some regional airports will surprise us with simpler or leaner concepts.

-Particularly in the initial phase up to the year 2021, it will depend on how high the current infection figures of a disease that is a threat to society will be in the respective travel country.
+Particularly in the initial phase up to the year 2021, it will depend on how high the current infection figures of a disease that is a threat to society will be in the respective destination country.
 The precautionary measures to be taken by the airlines in the future will be based on this in order to be able to transport passengers to and from these countries at all.

 Special airlines will establish themselves on the market that are particularly well placed to serve these health-critical countries.
 They will succeed in this, among other things, in close cooperation with the local health authorities and the medical facilities located or integrated at the airport, as we have seen under the new lucrative business areas for airport operators aspect.